-This change took place, for me on a personal level, as our nation's higher education system has moved too far away from the liberal arts towards revenue generation, placing too much financial burden on students as it caters to commercial interests.
-The situation with college sports is insane, and the focus on marketable research has sharpened.
-I blame part of this shift on the 1980 Bayh-Dole legislation (when I was in college) that allowed universities to patent and market the results of publicly funded research.
-This shift affected my career when I got the message, "no grant, no promotion."
-With funding levels at 5%, I couldn't get funding in theoretical evolutionary ecology with my physics Ph.D. in a Biology department.
-I decided that yet another new direction was in order, and I'm extremely thankful that tenure still exists to allow such changes.
+This change took place, for me on a personal level, as our nation's higher education system has moved too far towards revenue generation, placing too much financial burden on students as it caters to commercial interests.
+I blame part of this shift on the 1980 Bayh-Dole legislation (passed back when I was in college) that allowed universities to patent and market the results of publicly funded research.
+With funding levels at 5%, I couldn't get funding in theoretical evolutionary ecology with my physics Ph.D. in a Biology department, and promotion clearly depended on grants.
+I decided that yet another new direction was in order.

 The above topics differ from my former primary research training (physics, math, and computation) and my theoretical evolutionary ecology research program described below.
 That work was quite fulfilling (check out my publications) -- fascinating questions and wonderful collaborators.
 However, the lack of financial support made that work unsustainable.
-I've come to compare this national situation to the changes in the family farm I grew up on, which, characteristic of many US family farms, moved through the years from dairy, beef, hogs, and grain as the economics of agriculture changed.
-In a similar way, national and university priorities moved away from basic science to revenue-producing endeavors, and primary research in theoretical evolutionary ecology didn't pay the way.
+I've come to compare this national situation to the changes that took place on the family farm I grew up on, which, characteristic of many US family farms, moved through the years from dairy, beef, hogs, and grain as the economics of agriculture changed.
+In a similar way, national and university priorities moved away from basic scientific questions to revenue-producing endeavors, and primary research in theoretical evolutionary ecology didn't pay the way.
 Hence my shift, and the costs of book-writing match the available level of resources.

 On my website you'll find information, links, literature and course material from an early "ecosystem services" graduate seminar I held in 2006 as my research focus changed.
 At this point I consider that material, and any perspectives I present associated with that seminar, somewhat outdated.